dEsquilas/heroes-3-clone/README.md

 # An Heroes 3 Battle system clone

 Just for fun, I'm trying to recreate the battle system of Heroes 3.
-I'm pygame for this project.
+I'm using pygame for this project.

 # To Do